 How to Make Banana Porridge

 STEP 1: Add ingredients to saucepan.
-Add the rolled oats, water, plant based milk, hemp seeds, chia seeds, cinnamon and half of the ripe banana (sliced) to a large saucepan and bring to a boil.
-Reduce to a low heat to simmer, stirring occasionally until thick and creamy.
+Add the rolled oats, water, plant based milk, hemp seeds, chia seeds, cinnamon and half of the ripe banana (sliced) to a medium saucepan and bring to a boil.
+Reduce to a low heat to a gentle simmer, stirring occasionally until thick and creamy.

 STEP 2: Serve.
-Serve in a bowl topped with banana slices, coconut yoghurt, extra cinnamon and pure maple syrup.
+Serve in a bowl topped with fresh banana slices from the rest of the banana, as well as coconut yoghurt, extra cinnamon and pure maple syrup.

 How to Store Banana Porridge